rwmjones/rhrq-riscv-extensions/article.md

 looking at QEMU's support for extensions.

+### Why Extensions?

+Broadly you can extend and accelerate the capabilities of a CPU in two
+ways: add new instructions or implement a hardware accelerator.
+On other ISAs accelerator peripherals exist for TCP offloading, AI, digital signal processing, encryption and so on.
+Why would an extension be better — or when is an extension better?

+A way to think about this is that extensions are part of the stream of instructions.
+They are therefore extremely low latency — there may be little to no overhead to using the instruction.
+This is in contrast to making an I/O request where you might have to form a request packet and batch requests to get the best performance, and of course the request goes off the CPU and over a PCIe network.

+The flip side to this is that extending the CPU is far less easy than plugging in a peripheral.

 ### How Extensions are Encoded

 RISC-V has a very regular instruction encoding.
 For this article I